redhat-ai-services/ai-accelerator/bootstrap/overlays/rhoai-eus-2.16-ibmcloud-gpu/README.md

 |openshift-serverless|OperatorGroup|serverless-operator-group|openshift-serverless-bh62z|

 To get the change in names we used kustomizes patching feature.
 To see an example in action checkout this kustomize file for openshift-ai operator where OperatorGroup and DataScienceCluster are patched [here](../../../components/operators/openshift-ai/aggregate/overlays/rhoai-ibmcloud-lab/kustomization.yaml).

+After you have patched the names properly, push your changes and resync the out of sync Applications.

+At this point all your Openshift Gitops Applications should be green/synced and your gitops setup should be in harmony with IBM's redhat openshift ai add-on installation.

 Note: Keep in mind certain acronyms below:
 * ROKS is short for Red Hat Openshift Kubernetes Service.
 You can read more [here](https://cloud.ibm.com/docs/openshift?topic=openshift-getting-started&utm_source=chatgpt.com).